 Yam and Porridge Dishes

-It is often added to yam pottage, plantain porridge, and similar dishes to enrich their flavor profile.
+It is often added to yam pottage, plantain porridge, and similar dishes.

 Marinades